framdani/libasm/README.md

 ret		 ; End the function

 ```
-## System calls
+## System calls & calling conventions

-System calls are the interface between user programs and the kernel.
-They are used to let the kernel perform various system tasks, such as file access, process management.
+A **system call** is the fundamental interface between an application and the Linux kernel.
+When a Unix/Linux program does a file I/O, network data transfer or invokes some process which directly or indirectly interact with the low level instructions, then system call is involved.
+Making these calls usually involves using a library called glibc which contains the functions.

+A systems programmer writes program that will not directly make the systems call, rather than he will just specify which system call to use.
+This involves using a calling convention which is dependent or the hardware architecture of the system where the kernel sits.
+Hence different architectures have different calling conventions.
+A **calling convention** is an implementation-level design for how subroutines receive parameters from their caller and how the results are returned.
+Differences in various implementations include where parameters, return values, return addresses and scope links are placed (registers, stack or memory etc.), and how the tasks of preparing for a function call and restoring the environment afterward are divided between the caller and the callee.

-Each system call has a fixed number.
+Each **system call** has a fixed number.
 We need to take the following steps to use a system call in our programs:
 - Put the system call number in the RAX register.
 - Store the arguments to the system call in the registers RBX, RCX, etc.
 - Call the relevant interrupt.
 - The result is usually returned in the RAX registre.

 ## System call error handling